microsoft/PowerToys/src/modules/always_on_top/README.md

 ### Always On Top

-This service provides simple window management, where user can specify certain window and force it to be always on top.
-This can be achieved either by opening window system menu (right mouse click on window title bar) and selecting `Always On Top` option, or through hotkey, which can be configured in general settings for `Always On Top` module.
+With Always On Top you can make a window stay on top of all other windows.
+This can be achieved either by opening the window system menu (right mouse click on the window title bar) and selecting `Always On Top` menu item, or through a hotkey, which can be configured in the general settings for the `Always On Top` module.

+To turn off the Always On Top status for a window, you can do it through the title bar context menu command or using the hotkey (regardless which method you used to turn it on).

 Example of customized system menu with `Always On Top` menu item.
-Currently configured hotkey is displayed on the right.
+The currently configured hotkey is displayed on the right.

 ![Always On Top](AlwaysOnTop.png)